State-of-War-PostBar/Blue-Alert/docs/specs/brm.md

 ## Blocks

-A support for sublayers, helps gathering.
+A support for sublayers, helps gathering information in the same category.

     [unit_1345]
     hp = 555